AI Sales Videos, Personalised Outreach & Demos | HeyGen

 From outbound pitches to pre-call introductions and post-meeting recaps, stand out at every stage of the sales process with personalised videos.

-HeyGen's interactive avatars act as virtual AI SDRs to answer prospect questions, qualify leads, and book meetings 24/7.
+HeyGen's interactive avatars act as virtual AI SDRs to respond to prospect queries, qualify leads, and schedule meetings round the clock.

-HeyGen's interactive avatars act as virtual AI SDRs to answer prospect questions, qualify leads, and book meetings 24/7.
+HeyGen's interactive avatars act as virtual AI SDRs to respond to prospect queries, qualify leads, and schedule meetings round the clock.

 Repeating the same sales pitch on every call